Oberstdorf: History

 Findings show that the Oberstdorf area was already inhabited from the Stone Age to the Roman Empire.
 When the Romans had abandoned the area east of the Upper Rhine and north of the Upper Rhine in the 3rd century, various Germanic groups migrated into the area, which were later called Alemanni.

 Oberstdorf was first mentioned in 1141.
 King Maximilian, the later emperor, granted Oberstdorf in 1495 the right to hold a market and the High Court.
 In 1518 Count Hugo of Montfort built a spa in Tiefenbach at the sulphur spring, which is regarded as a precursor of today's spa facility.

 Oberstdorf’s experience in the Third Reich is recounted in A Village in the Third Reich.

 During World War II the mountains around the village were used to train mountain troops of the Wehrmacht.
 At the end of the war French and Moroccan troops were stationed there.

+Religion

+During the Reformation, the Anabaptist movement gained significant traction in Oberstdorf.
+However, followers faced intense persecution, and their property was confiscated.
+For centuries afterward, Protestants were not tolerated, leaving the Roman Catholic Church as the sole religious institution in the town.

+Today, Oberstdorf belongs to Region IV (Kempten) and the Sonthofen deanery within the Diocese of Augsburg.
+It serves as the seat of a parish and hosts several branch churches and curacies.
+The Catholic parish of St. Johannes Baptist is among the largest in the Diocese of Augsburg by area.

+The first Protestant service for spa guests in Oberstdorf was held in 1873.
+In 1971, the Catholic parish established a permanent pastoral care service for visitors, though both Catholic and Protestant churches had previously provided seasonal guest ministry during peak periods.
+The foundation stone for the Evangelical Lutheran Christuskirche (Christ Church), designed by Berlin architect Ludwig von Tiedemann, was laid in 1905.
+Since 1942, Oberstdorf has been home to an independent parish of the Evangelical Lutheran Church in Bavaria, with some surrounding areas also affiliated with the congregation.

+The Christuskirche parish now encompasses the autonomous parish of Fischen im Allgäu and the Kleinwalsertal vicariate, which includes the Kreuzkirche (Cross Church) in Hirschegg, covering a broad diaspora region.
+The Protestant congregation in Oberstdorf itself has 1,500 members with primary residency and 700 with secondary residency.
+A parish pastor and a guest chaplain collaborate ecumenically to organize mountain church services on nearby peaks during the hiking season.

+In addition to the Catholic and Protestant churches, Oberstdorf features a variety of other churches and chapels.